Grzegorz Schreiber

-Grzegorz Zenon Schreiber (born 14 February 1961 in Bydgoszcz, Poland) is a Polish politician who is a current Marshal of Łódź Voivodeship.
+Grzegorz Zenon Schreiber (born 14 February 1961) is a Polish politician who is a current Marshal of Łódź Voivodeship.
 Between 1991 and 1993 he was Sejm member.
 He was Bydgoszcz City Councillors also (2002–2006).

 In 1986 he graduated philology in Pedagogical University (Wyższa Szkoła Pedagogiczna), current Kazimierz Wielki University in Bydgoszcz.
 Between 1987 and 1991 he worked as teacher in Primary School in Kotomierz.
 In 1991 he was a principal of 16th Primary School in Bydgoszcz.
 In 1990s he was the President of multi-sport club Polonia Bydgoszcz (BKS Polonia).

-In 1991 parliamentary election he joined the Sejm of Poland (the lower house) I term representing the 17th district (Bydgoszcz), running on the Catholic Election Action list.
+In 1991 parliamentary election he joined the Sejm of Poland (the lower house) I term representing the 17th district (Bydgoszcz), running on the Catholic Electoral Action list.
 In 1993 election he was not elected.

-Between 1994 and 1995 he was a Vice-President (=Vice-Mayor) of Bydgoszcz.
+Between 1994 and 1995 he was a vice-president (=Vice-Mayor) of Bydgoszcz.

 In 1997 parliamentary election he joined the Sejm of Poland again III term representing the 6th district (Bydgoszcz), running on the Solidarity Electoral Action list.
 In 2001 election he was not elected.

 In 2002 local election he joined the Bydgoszcz City Council IV term representing the 3rd district.
 He polled 1,178 votes and was first on the Law and Justice list.